thirdweb-dev/examples/typescript/claim-button-react/README.md

-# thirdweb CRA Starter
+# claim button component using thirdweb React SDK

-A starter thirdweb template for a React application.
+An example implementation of claim button component for Drop contracts using thirdweb React SDK

 ## Installation